th-we/deskflow-wiki/Quick-start-companion.md

 ### CMake cannot find Qt: `CMake Warning at src/gui/CMakeLists.txt`

-On Windows and macOS, you need to add the `CMAKE_PREFIX_PATH` environment variable with the path to the Qt library dir.
-This is not normally required on Linux.
+On Windows and macOS, the dependencies script should set the `CMAKE_PREFIX_PATH` environment variables with the Qt path, for example:
 - Windows: `C:\Qt\5.15.2\msvc2019_64`
 - macOS: `$(brew --prefix qt@5)`

+This is not normally required on Linux.

+On Windows, you will probably need to restart your IDE to use the new environment variable values.

-Remember, you may need to restart your IDE after changing environment variables.
-Delete the `build` directory and re-run the configure step to create a fresh configuration.
+After environment variables change, you may need to delete the `build` directory and re-run the configure step to create a fresh configuration.

 ### Windows error: `The CXX compiler identification is unknown`